 I should have written before but I wanted to wait until arrived.
 Unfortunately the journey up here was postponed a few days and the letter had to wait.
 But here it is!

 Let me begin in Hong Kong and tell “all” about my initial two weeks in China.
 I took the night ferry from Hong Kong to Canton together with two Danes.
-I had actually in mind to stay there a couple of days but it ended up with me taking the train onwards the same afternoon.
+Actually, I had in mind to stay there a couple of days but it ended up with me taking the train onwards the same afternoon.

 I had to wait at the railway station for two hours before getting a ticket, and it was not even I who bought it.
 You see that I was approached by a Chinese who asked where I was heading.
 Guilin, I said.
 He was too, and it ended with him buying the ticket for me at a cheaper cost than I – a tourist – would get.
 Tourists must pay for everything at a higher cost than the Chinese themselves.
 They apparently believe that all foreigners are rich.